 This section explains how to configure QDNS on your Qumulo cluster.

-How Qumulo Authoritative DNS (QDNS) Enables DNS Resolution and Load Balancing
+How QDNS Enables DNS Resolution and Load Balancing

-To enable automatic DNS responses and traffic load balancing, every Qumulo cluster hosts and manages a single fully qualified domain name (FQDN), which provides DNS records to all queries.
+To enable automatic DNS responses and traffic load balancing, every Qumulo cluster hosts and manages a single fully qualified domain name (FQDN) that provides DNS records to all queries.

 Prerequisites